bcgov/dcts/OpenShift/Templates/README.md

-AGRI-NMP
+NRS-CMDB
 ======================

 OpenShift Configuration and Deployment
 ----------------

-The agri-nmp-tools (Tools) project contains the Build Configurations (bc) and Image Streams (is) that are referenced by the Deployment Configurations.
+The nrs-cmdb-tools (Tools) project contains the Build Configurations (bc) and Image Streams (is) that are referenced by the Deployment Configurations.

 The following projects contain the Deployment Configurations (dc) for the various types of deployments:
-- agri-nmp-dev (Development)
+- nrs-cmdb-dev (Development)
-- agri-nmp-test (Test)
+- nrs-cmdb-test (Test)
-- agri-nmp-prod (Production)
+- nrs-cmdb-prod (Production)

-In AGRI-NMP there are 2 components that are deployed
-- .NET Core API Server
-- .NET Core PDF microservice

 Steps to configure the deployment: